SENG637-Group14/seng637-assignment5/Assignment5-Report-Group14.md

 # Discussion on Similarity and Differences of the Two Techniques

-# How the team work/effort was divided and managed
+# How the team's work/effort was divided and managed

-#
+The team worked collaboratively throughout the entire project, with each member contributing to different aspects.

+The final report was a collaborative effort, with each team member contributing to different sections.

+**Communication & Collaboration**: Regular meetings (both in-person and virtual) and a shared online document kept the team updated on progress, and allowed us to address challenges together.
+This approach ensured effective communication and a smooth workflow throughout the project.

 # Difficulties encountered, challenges overcome, and lessons learned